hmz-15/Interactive-Scene-Reconstruction/cad_replacement/README.md

 - [**pg_map_ros**](pg_map_ros/pg_map_ros/) : a ros package that defines a class of graph structures (parse graph) and provides functions to construct, save, load and visualize a parse graph.

+*Note: Before running the following steps, please make sure you have properly install dependencies and build the packages following [this instruction](../assets/INSTALL.md).*

 ## 1. Usage